LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 as explained in section #heroes above.

-Commands for saving and exiting the current game, starting a new game, setting options and changing henchmen (non-leader actors) tactics, etc., are listed in the Main Menu, brought up by the `ESC` key.
+Commands for saving and exiting the current game, starting a new game, setting options and changing henchmen tactics, etc., are listed in the Main Menu, brought up by the `ESC` key.
 Game difficulty setting affects hitpoints at birth for any actors of any UI-using faction.
 For a person new to roguelikes, the `raid` scenario